-This criminal charge is sometimes called ‘shoplifting’, in circumstances where it is alleged that you stole from a shop or retail store.
-This is the most common example of stealing.
+Shoplifting is a common term used to describe alleged larceny from retail stores or convenience stores and can range from inexpensive goods to expensive goods.
 It is often surprising to many of our clients how these cases can be defended.
-Often ‘CCTV’ footages can be unclear, and unable to identify the person stealing the item, and therefore the charges could be dismissed.
+Often ‘CCTV’ footage can be unclear, and unable to identify the person stealing the item, and therefore the charges could be dismissed.

-In order to be convicted of larceny charges, the police must prove beyond a reasonable doubt that:
+If you are accused of committing larceny there are ways in which you can defend yourself.
+In order to be convicted of larceny offences, the prosecution must prove, beyond reasonable doubt that:

-- That the property belonged to someone other than you;
+- That the property must have belonged to someone other than you;

 - The taking was without the consent of the owner of the property;

-- You must take the property with the intent of permanently depriving the owner of the property.
+- You must take the property with the intent to permanently deprive the owner of the property.

 Further, you will be found not guilty of larceny charges if you can establish any of the following: